In October 2014, some people who had IVAs with PJG Recovery had their cases transferred to Creditfix.

 The proposed Creditfix IVA variation

-My standard IVA warning: this article discusses the proposed variation in general terms, it is not legal advice; I don’t know the terms of your IVA, your financial circumstances or how the variation would impact you; I have seen a copy of what one person has been asked to agree to, this may not be the same as you have received.
-If you need advice on whether you should agree to any IVA variation you should go to your local Citizens Advice Bureau.
+My standard IVA warning: this article discusses the proposed variation in general terms, it is not legal advice; I don’t know the terms of your IVA, your financial circumstances or how the variation would impact you; If you need advice on whether you should agree to any IVA variation you should go to your local Citizens Advice.

-The three most important points from the point of view of the debtors appear to me to be:
+The three most important points appear to me to be:

 - changing Creditfix’s fees to 23%.
 For most IVAs this will be a significant increase as, anecdotally, 15% seem to be a typical level for the transferred IVAs.
 NB These fees are deducted from your IVA payments – your payments will not be increased.